connorcrowe/to-lulc-aiml/README.md

 ### **Simple CNN**
 **Goal:** Improve accuracy with convolutional network.
 Use labelled rasters for training input.
 Apply image augmentation in training.

-This model trained on 128x128 patches of a 512x512 aerial image that hand been manually digitized.
+This model trained on 128x128 patches of a 512x512 aerial image that had been manually digitized.
 These labelled rasters should improve the ability of the model to see spatial relationships.

 The aerial image was predicted in overlapping patches, with the overlapping areas blended by average value.
 This leads to fewer sharp corners compared to the Random Forest model.
 | | |